Oroville, California: History

 Oroville is on the banks of the Feather River, which flows from the Sierra Nevada onto the flat floor of the California Central Valley.
 During the California Gold Rush, it was created as the Feather River's head of navigation to serve miners.
 The original inhabitants of Oroville were the Konkow subdivision of Maidu people.
 In their native language, the Oroville area is ʔópamtani.

 The town was originally named "Ophir City", but was renamed Oroville when the first post office opened in 1854 (oro is Spanish for "gold").
 The City of Oroville was incorporated on January 3, 1906.

 Gold was found at Bidwell Bar, one of California's first gold-mining sites, bringing thousands of prospectors to the Oroville area.
 Now inundated by the waters of enormous Lake Oroville, which was filled in 1968, Bidwell Bar is memorialized by the Bidwell Bar Bridge, an original remnant of the area and the first suspension bridge in California (California Historical Landmark #314).
 The Western Pacific Railroad built the all-weather Feather River Canyon route across the Sierra Nevada in the early 20th century, earning it the moniker "The Feather River Route".
 The California Zephyr made frequent stops at Oroville station during its 20-year existence.
 This was included on the Union Pacific Railroad's Feather River Canyon Subdivision in 1983.
 State Route 70, a significant thoroughfare, runs almost parallel to the train line that winds through the canyon.

 The Chinese Temple (CHL No. 770 and listed on the National Register of Historic Places) was built in 1863 to cater to the biggest Chinese colony north of Sacramento.
 Chinese laborers established the Temple as a place of worship for followers of Chinese folk religion and the three major Chinese religions: Taoism, Buddhism, and Confucianism.
 It has a large collection of antiques as well as a garden.

-The olive-canning industry was founded in Oroville by Freda Ehmann, credited as the "mother of the California ripe olive industry."
+The olive-canning industry was founded in Oroville by Freda Ehmann, credited as the "mother of the California ripe olive industry".
 She built a large cannery in Oroville and by 1900 was the president of the world's largest canned olive factory.
 Ehmann was a believer in women's suffrage and a friend of Susan B. Anthony.

 Ishi, Oroville's most famous resident, was the last of the Yahi people and is considered the last "Stone Age" Indian to come out of the wilderness and into Western civilization.
 When he appeared out of the hills in East Oroville in 1911, he was immediately thrust into the national spotlight.
-The Visitor's Center at Lake Oroville has a thorough exhibit and documentary film on Ishi and his life in society.
+The Visitor Center at Lake Oroville has a thorough exhibit and documentary film on Ishi and his life in society.

 Archaeological finds place the northwestern border for the prehistoric Martis people in the Oroville area.